About Us

 Professional Affiliation

-Dr. Brown is Regental Professor of Molecular Genetics and Director of the Jonsson Center for Molecular Genetics at the University of Texas Southwestern Medical School in Dallas, Texas.
+Dr. Mike Brown is Regental Professor of Molecular Genetics and Director of the Jonsson Center for Molecular Genetics at the University of Texas Southwestern Medical School in Dallas, Texas.
 He received the 1985 Nobel Prize in Medicine for his discoveries concerning the regulation of cholesterol.
 He shared the prize with his longtime scientific partner, Joseph Goldstein.
 The two also shared the US National Medal of Science in 1987.

 Why I’m Here